robhardwick/scripts/README.md

 # Useful Scripts

-My own [Bash](https://www.gnu.org/software/bash/) scripts that I use on [OS X](https://www.apple.com/osx/) with [Homebrew](http://brew.sh).
-Most of these are simply wrappers around other utilities with the appropriate options set for my use-case.
-However, some such as [avi-merge.sh](avi-merge.sh) or [secure-erase.sh](secure-erase.sh), are slightly more complicated.
-Any bugs or suggestions would be appreciated!
+My collection of [Bash](https://www.gnu.org/software/bash/) scripts for [OS X](https://www.apple.com/osx/) with [Homebrew](http://brew.sh).
+Most are simply wrappers around other utilities with the appropriate options set for my use-case.
+However, some such as [avi-merge.sh](avi-merge.sh) are slightly more complicated.

 ## Scripts